Gongfu tea

-Gongfu tea (Teochew: gang1 hu1 dê5) or kung fu tea (工夫茶 or 功夫茶 (both gōngfū chá)), literally "making tea with skill", is a traditional Chinese tea preparation method sometimes called a "tea ceremony".
+Gongfu tea (Teochew: gang1 hu1 dê5) or kung fu tea (工夫茶 or 功夫茶 (both gōngfū chá)), literally "making tea with skill", is a traditional Chinese tea preparation method.
+It is sometimes called a "tea ceremony", though this is a misnomer, as gongfu cha is more accurately described as a specialised technique of brewing tea rather than a ritualised ceremony.
 It is probably based on the tea preparation approaches originating in Fujian and the Chaoshan area of eastern Guangdong.
 The term Gongfu (工夫) in Chaoshan dialect means the technique is meticulous, subtle, graceful and exquisite as well as requiring patience and experience to perfect.
 The practice involves using smaller brewing vessels and a more potent leaf-to-water ratio than in Western-style brewing.
 Today, the approach is used popularly by teashops carrying tea of Chinese or Taiwanese origin, and by aficionados and trained masters as a way to fully realize the taste of a tea selection, especially a finer one.

 History

 Attention to tea-making quality has been a classic Chinese tradition.
 All teas, loose tea, coarse tea, and powdered tea have long coexisted with the "imperially appointed compressed form".
 By the end of the 14th century, the more naturalistic "loose leaf" form had become a popular household product and by the Ming era, loose tea was put to imperial use.

 The related teaware that is the tea pot and later the gaiwan lidded cup were evolved.
-It is believed that the gongfu approach began around the AD 18th century.
+It is believed that the gongfu approach began around the 18th century.
 Some scholars think that it began in Wuyi (Bohea) Mountains in Fujian, where the production of oolong tea for export began; others believe that it was the people of Chaozhou in the Chaoshan area in Guangdong started this particular part of the tea culture.

 Oral history from the 1940s still referred to gongfu tea as "Chaoshan gongfu tea".
 It is likely that regardless of the earliest incidence of the approach, the place that first successfully integrated it into daily life was Chaoshan area.
 Chaozhou is recognized by some as the capital of gongfu tea.